Kentucky Farm Bureau 2016 National Priority Issues

-• Support development of additional water resources for agricultural use.
+• Support NRCS providing technical assistance for the development of additional water resources for irrigation and livestock use.

 • All regulations should be based on sound, peer-reviewed scientific data that can be replicated.